aritonang92/face_recognition_project/README.md

    this section is the formation of the backend that we will use for the website later by using a model that has been saved in pickle format before.
-One thing that you should know in this section is at the part of classify image of `util.py` I introduced `base64` library for converting an image into strings.
-Simply I just drag my seleted image to [base64 decode](https://www.base64-image.de/) then they convert in into string.
+One thing that you should know in this section is at the part of classify image of `util.py` I introduced `base64` library for converting an image into strings, simply I just drag my seleted image from local directory to [base64 decode](https://www.base64-image.de/) then they convert it into string.
 6. Build the website (Front end) : I've been using simple html, css and js to build a Front end or UI which will make a HTTP call to the back-end using jQuery.

 ## How to use this app